Time for coffee and tea

 Thermogenesis is the generation or production of body heat.
 This happens in three ways: through exercise, through our own sympathetic nervous system which regulates body temperature, and through our diet, when food is converted to heat.
 Thermogenesis is a way for the body to burn up the excess, un-needed calories.

 The studies estimate that habitual consumption of six cups of coffee (or about 600 milligrams caffeine per day) resulted in increased expenditure of 100 kilocalories per day, which would indeed result in significantly lower weight.
 This rate is not true for all types of coffee; it seems that only caffeinated coffee (whether ground or instant) does the job.
-The accumulated evidence points to caffeine as the primary ingredient in coffee that produces its thermogenic effect.
+The accumulated evidence points to caffeine as the primary ingredient in coffee that produces its thermogenic effect, and that drinking coffee for weight loss may have a positive impact on ones diet.

 Further investigation showed that coffee induces thermogenesis in part by increasing the oxidation — or shall we say, burning up — of fat.
 With more burnt fat, individuals would then lose weight.